erkundanec/kundan-reads/source/tools/mySQL/02_know_ mysql_username.md

----
-title: How to know MySQL username
+# How to know MySQL username
-description: How to know MySQL username
+##  How to know MySQL username
-sidebar_position: 2
----

 ## How to know my mysql username?
 To find out your MySQL username, you can follow these steps: